To study Religions and Theology at The University of Manchester is to study at a university with world class resources.

 The Library had every book you needed and there was lots of space to work.Laura Beeley / 2nd year

 A distinctive research resource is The University of Manchester Library.
 As well as providing an excellent general collection of books on Religions and Theology and related areas (paper and online), the library houses many collections of world importance.
-Many of these are housed in the University’s John Rylands Library.
+Many of these are housed in the University’s John Rylands Research Institute and Library.

 There is a substantial collection of papyri, including the oldest manuscript fragment of a New Testament book.
 There are also several major archives, including the Methodist archive, which contains a large number of original documents by John Wesley.